-MC generation takes place in 5 steps:
+MC production takes place in 6 steps:

 Parton shower/hadronization: This takes the partons from the hard scatter and simulates the QCD processes that happen at lower energy scales all the way down to hadronization (the formation of color-singlet bound states).
 This is generally done using phenomenological models and the outcome is a list of “stable” particles that enter the detector.
 Particles are defined as stable if their lifetime is sufficient for them to enter the detector, even if they decay quickly compared to everyday timescales.
 Up to this point, the result is a “truth record” and is not ATLAS-specific as it depends entirely on theory predictions.
+The matrix element, parton shower, and hadronization steps are collectively known as “event generation”, and are sometimes done with a single program.

 All of these steps are performed in the central MC production system when a request is submitted.
 This tutorial introduces you to the necessary steps that lead to the submission of MC requests for the central production system.